Sri Lanka

 Gender-sensitive police stations

-Nearly a decade after the end of armed conflict, more has to be done to strengthen the relationship between communities and the police, particularly in conflict-affected areas.
+Even years after the end of armed conflict more has to be done to strengthen the relationship between communities and the police, particularly in conflict-affected areas.
 Officers still struggle to inspire and build public trust in policing.
 With support from the British High Commission, we have contributed significantly to wide-ranging police reforms with technical support from Police Scotland, with an emphasis on addressing gender-based violence and promoting gender equality within the force.
-568 Officers-In-Charge of local police stations throughout the country participated in training on community policing.
-In addition, a national workshop on responding to gender-based violence and effective referral services was conducted for all 42 Divisional Commanders of the Children and Women’s Bureau, followed by a series of district-level workshops to facilitate implementation at the district level.
+Hundreds of officers-in-charge of local police stations throughout the country participated in training on community policing.
+In addition, a national workshop on responding to gender-based violence and effective referral services was conducted for all 42 divisional commanders of the Children and Women’s Bureau, followed by a series of district-level workshops to facilitate implementation at the district level.

 The Latest Across Asia